515: How You Can Help Allianz on Their Digital Transformation Journey

 While wandering the show floor at the Adobe Summit, I bumped into would Georgios Kargakis, from Allianz.
 We got talking about Allianz’s technological developments, how tech was transforming the traditional world of insurance and their marketing project created using some of Adobe solutions.

 The Allianz Group is one of the leading integrated financial services providers worldwide, serving approximately 85 million customers in more than 70 countries.
-On the insurance side, Allianz is the market leader in the German market and has a strong international presence.
-The organization operates across a broad range of sectors including commercial, engineering, retail and legal.
+On the insurance side, Allianz is the leader in the German market, they not only have a strong international presence but are also looking to invest into an agency management system.
+This will allow customers to access their information and policies at any time with ease.
+The organisation operates across a broad range of sectors including commercial, engineering, retail and legal.